aaron-grau/curic/react/readings/component_lifecycle.md

 fetch new data from the server once it has been mounted to the DOM.
 Code for these actions live in a component's **lifecycle methods**.

+Take a look at this code snippet and then read below for a brief explanation.

 ```javascript

 class MyAjaxComponent extends React.Component {